Paolo Nutini: Sunny Side Up (2009–2011)

 On 1 June 2009, Nutini released his second studio album Sunny Side Up, which debuted at number one.
 The first single from the album, "Candy", was released on 25 May.
 In July, he appeared on Friday Night with Jonathan Ross, performing "Coming Up Easy".
 This was released as the second single to the album on 10 August and it debuted at number 62 in the UK Singles Chart on 16 August 2009.
 On 10 September 2009, Nutini performed "Coming Up Easy" on The Tonight Show with Conan O'Brien.
 The third single from the album was "Pencil Full of Lead".

 The album received a mixed critical reception.
 Some noted the move away from the sound of the debut album.
 Neil McCormick of The Daily Telegraph was also positive, stating "his joyous second album organically blends soul, country, folk and the brash, horny energy of ragtime swing."
 Some reviewers were less impressed.
 It was described by The Guardians Caroline Sullivan as "not bad", with opening track "10/10" described as "jaunty enough to make you retch".

 The album debuted at number one on the UK Albums Chart with sales of over 60,000 copies, fighting off strong competition from Love & War, the debut album of fellow male solo artist Daniel Merriweather.
-The album performed similarly well on the Irish Albums Chart, debuting at number two behind Eminem's new album before rising to the top of the charts the week after.
+The album performed similarly well on the Irish Albums Chart, debuting at number two behind Eminem's new album before rising to the top of the chart the week after.
 The album has been one of the best UK album sales of the year.
 On the UK Albums Chart on the week of Monday 19 October, the album went from number 31 to number 5, making the album sell more than The Saturdays' second album.
-On 3 January 2010 Sunny Side Up topped the UK Album Charts for a second time, making the album the first Number one album in the United Kingdom of 2010 and the decade.
+On 3 January 2010 Sunny Side Up topped the UK Albums Chart for a second time, making the album the first Number one album in the United Kingdom of 2010 and the decade.

+This album was also certified quintuple platinum by the British Phonographic Industry.